 Predictive maintenance planning shortens or prevents shutdown and outage times for rail vehicles.
 It benefits public transit operators by lowering their operating costs and improving reliability for passengers.

 The Condition Monitoring for Rail Infrastructure enables to recognize the condition of the track system as well as anomalies in wheel-rail contact during operation.
 Damage and wear, such as wheel flat spots, are detected earlier.
 This will result in reduced noise emissions, benefitting operators, passengers, and nearby residents.

 The measurement and route data is analyzed, evaluated and visualized in the ZF IoT Cloud.
 With the help of these real time analyses, the operator can plan the maintenance cycles based on actual conditions, boost efficiency and prevent unplanned standstills.

-As part of the overall connect@rail system, the ZF Smart Typeplate offers great potential for efficient fleet and maintenance management.
-With the Smart Typeplate, ZF has integrated a RFID chip with a unique ID into the transmission type plate for the first time.
-This ID allows data such as the transmission's model, its material and identification numbers as well as technical data to be linked to and displayed by a superordinate application.
+As part of the overall connect@rail system, the Smart Typeplate offers great potential for efficient fleet and maintenance management.
+Thus ZF has integrated a RFID chip with a unique ID into the transmission type plate.
+Product data (type designation, material number and technical details) can be accessed via this RFID chip.